offen/analyticstxt/draft-ring-analyticstxt.md

 # Location of the analytics.txt file {#location}

-By default, an analytics.txt file SHOULD be placed in the ".well-known" path as per {{!RFC8615}} of a domain name or IP address.
+By default, an analytics.txt file SHOULD be placed in the ".well-known" location as per {{!RFC8615}} of a domain name or IP address.

 ## Alternatives